Scott Jensen (Minnesota politician): COVID-19 pandemic

 In an April 2020 appearance on Fox News's The Ingraham Angle, Jensen incorrectly stated that the U.S. COVID-19 death toll was being inflated; experts said that the COVID-19 death toll was more likely an undercount.
 President Donald Trump amplified the claim during his 2020 campaign.
 PolitiFact cited Jensen as a contributor to their "Lie of the Year 2020: Coronavirus downplay and denial" for the claims.

-Complaints against Jensen were made to the Minnesota Board of Medical Practice about public statements he had made related to COVID-19.
-Jensen said that after an investigation, the board dismissed the initial allegations against him in July 2020.
-But additional complaints were brought before the Board, and as of July 17, 2022, Jensen was under investigation for a fifth time.
-At that point, he declared that the Board had been "weaponized" against him, and said that "this juggernaut [the Board] will be dealt with" should he be elected, referencing the governor's power to appoint the medical board's members.
+According to Jensen, complaints were made to the Minnesota Board of Medical Practice about his public statements on COVID-19.
+In July 2022, Jensen said he had been investigated five times.
+He said the Board had been "weaponized" against him and that "this juggernaut [the Board] will be dealt with" should he be elected, referencing the governor's responsibility to appoint the Board's members.
+In 2023, Jensen sued the Board of Medical Practice, claiming that the investigations were "retaliation" for his "protected free speech".
+The Board of Medical Practice is legally required to investigate every complaint it receives.